 I choose not to have my student participate in the following survey, analysis, or evaluation.

+Name of specific survey

+All surveys

+Name of student (Printed)

+Signature of parent (or student, if 18 or older)

+Date

-Name of specific survey All surveys Name of student (Printed) Signature of parent (or student, if 18 or older) Date form was filed (To be filled in by office personnel)
+form was filed (To be filled in by office personnel)

-5.24F2-PERMISSION TO PARTICIPATE IN A SURVEY, ANALYSIS, OR EVALUATION evaluation.
+5.24F2-PERMISSION TO PARTICIPATE IN A SURVEY, ANALYSIS, OR EVALUATION survey, analysis, or evaluation.
+Name of survey Name of student (Printed)

-I, the undersigned, being a parent or guardian of a student, or a student eighteen (18) years of age or older, hereby grant my permission for the student named below to participate in the following survey, analysis, or
+I, the undersigned, being a parent or guardian of a student, or a student eighteen (18) years of age or older, hereby grant my permission for the student named below to participate in the following form was filed (To be filled in by office personnel)